RiskThinking/cdt-express-mcp/README.md

 This project contains:
 - The core MCP server that can be used to interact with Riskthinking.AI's CDT Express API.
-- Distributable MCPB extension for the Claude desktop app.
+- Distributable MCPB extension for the Claude desktop app in [releases](https://github.com/riskthinking-ai/cdt-express-mcp/releases).

 ## MCPB Extension Installation